JetBrains/guide/site/python/tips/navigate-to-file/index.md

       https://www.jetbrains.com/help/pycharm/navigating-to-class-file-or-symbol-by-name.html#tips
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/0NFMM143Y5w"
+"callToAction":
+  {
+    "title": "Interested in navigating by symbol?",
+    "url": "/python/tips/navigate-to-symbol/",
+    "message": "Navigating by symbol is a fast and effective way to browse your code base.
+Check it out!", }
 ---

 Navigating your project files is a chore.
 Expanding folders and subfolders, scrolling, double-clicking.
 It breaks your flow and makes you think about administrivia.